-Here, we’re investigating why the Lexus tire pressure light may be on even when your tires are full.
+Here, we’re investigating situations where Lexus tire pressure light on but tires are full.
 We’ll explore the causes and provide professional solutions for this problem.
 So, let’s explore the mystery of the tire pressure light and get you back on the road with confidence!

 Lexus Tire Pressure Light On But Tires Are Full